shah314/clique/paper.md

 # Results

-In most of the DIMACS instances, the algorithm is able to find the optimum maximum clique (except the san1000 instance).
+In most of the DIMACS instances, the algorithm is able to find the optimum or close to optimum clique (except the san1000 instance).
 The results are shown in the following table.
-If a faster and simple solution in Java is desired, the work in [@shah2016clique2] could be useful.
 The git repository can be found at [@shah2016clique].

 |DataSet|Vertices|Edges|Best Known|This Algorithm|Duration (Seconds)
 |--- |--- |--- |--- |--- |--- |